sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 # Install the PI to OCS Agent

-When you install the PI to OCS Agent, make sure to do the following:
+When you install the PI to OCS Agent, follow these guidelines:

 * Install the agent on a host computer separate from your PI Data Archive deployment
 * Use an account that has been granted Administrator privileges